Arab citizens of Israel: Military conscription

-Arab citizens are not required to serve in the Israeli military, and, outside the Bedouin community, very few (around 120 a year) volunteer.
+Unlike their Jewish counterparts, Arab citizens are not required to serve in the Israeli military, and, outside the Bedouin community, few (around 120 a year) volunteer.
 Until 2000, each year between 5–10% of the Bedouin population of draft age volunteered for the Israeli army, and Bedouin were well known for their unique status as volunteers.
 The legendary Israeli soldier, Amos Yarkoni, first commander of the Shaked Reconnaissance Battalion in the Givati Brigade, was a Bedouin (born Abd el-Majid Hidr).
 Bedouin soldiers dominate the elite human tracking units that guard Israel's northern and southern border.
 Lieutenant Colonel Magdi Mazarib, a Bedouin, who is the Israeli army's highest-ranking tracking commander, told the AFP that he believes that "the state of Bedouin in Israel is better, as far as the respect we get, our progress, education".
-Today the number of Bedouin in the army may be less than 1%.
+In 2004 the number of Bedouin in the army may have been be less than 1%.
 A 2003 report stated that willingness among Bedouin to serve in the army had drastically dropped in recent years, as the Israeli government has failed to fulfill promises of equal service provision to Bedouin citizens.
 However, a 2009 article in Haaretz stated that volunteer recruitment for a crack elite Bedouin army unit rose threefold.

 IDF figures indicate that, in 2002 and 2003, Christians represented 0.1 percent of all recruits.
 In 2004, the number of recruits had doubled.
 Altogether, in 2003, the percentage of Christians serving had grown by 16 percent over the year 2000.
-The IDF does not publish figures on the exact number of recruits by religious denomination, and it is estimated that merely a few dozen Christians currently serve in the IDF.
+The IDF does not publish figures on the exact number of recruits by religious denomination, and in 2005 it was estimated that a few dozen Christians currently served in the IDF.

 The Druze are required to serve in the IDF in accordance with an agreement between their local religious leaders and the Israeli government in 1956.
 Opposition to the decision among the Druze populace was evident immediately, but was unsuccessful in reversing the decision.
-It is estimated that 85% of Druze men in Israel serve in the army, many of them becoming officers and some rising to general officer rank.
+Multiple Druze in the IDF become officers and some rising to general officer rank.
 In recent years, a growing minority from within the Druze community have denounced this mandatory enrollment, and refused to serve.
 In 2001, Said Nafa, who identifies as a Palestinian Druze and serves as the head of the Balad party's national council, founded the "Pact of Free Druze", an organization that aims "to stop the conscription of the Druze and claims the community is an inalienable part of the Arabs in Israel and the Palestinian nation at large".